-- script: A short program whose purpose is to run other programs. - a series of commands combined into one executable file - shell script: A script that is executed by a command-line shell. - bash (like most shells) has syntax for writing script programs - if your script becomes > ~100-150 lines, switch to a real language - To write a bash script (in brief): - type one or more commands into a file; save it - type a special header in the file to identify it as a script (next slide) - enable execute permission on the file - run it!
+- script: A short program meant to perform a targeted task. - a series of commands combined into one executable file - shell script: A script that is executed by a command-line shell. - bash (like most shells) has syntax for writing script programs - if your script becomes > ~100-150 lines, switch to a real language - To write a bash script (in brief): - type one or more commands into a file; save it - type a special header in the file to identify it as a script (next slide) - enable execute permission on the file - run it!